Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 Volume resize

-sistemo vm stop web
+sistemo machine stop web

 sistemo volume resize web-root 10GB

-sistemo vm start web
+sistemo machine start web

 Attach and detach